 This course provides a historical and stylistic study of the repertoire of serious Western music from ancient Greece through the Renaissance, plus other music of people and cultures from around the world.
 The course includes lectures, reading, listening, reports, and analysis.
-Meets the general studies elective requirement.
+Meets general studies elective requirement in Aesthetics and the Creative Arts.